ik09-hub/lung-disease-eda/README.md

 # Lung Disease EDA Dashboard

-This beginner-friendly data science project performs exploratory data analysis (EDA) on a lung disease dataset.
+This data science project performs exploratory data analysis (EDA) and modeling on a lung disease dataset.
 The goal is to extract insights and build a basic dashboard for visualizing patient characteristics and diagnoses.

 ## Dataset

 - Source: [Kaggle - Lung Diseases](https://www.kaggle.com/datasets/samikshadalvi/lungs-diseases-dataset/data)